curtiscarlsen/curtiscarlsen/projects/Christmas cats t-shirt.md

 - Xmas cats
 - Rocket Man

+# ecommerce stores can be connected to pring

 # Creating artwork for the shirts

 ## nightcafe allows 5 pictures per day, I can try to dial something in before CC